foumart/JS.13kGames/README.md

 - icon size - *used in the webmanifest file*

 ## Filesize overview:
-Currently the ZIP output of the default *`npm:build`* is 3.34 KB (3,430 bytes), of which:
+Currently the ZIP output of the default *`npm:build`* is around 3KB, of which:
  - 1,312 bytes are occupied by the interactive demo (ship.png 612 bytes + scripts)
  - 842 bytes for PWA functionality (serviceworker + webmanifest + initialization scripts)
  - 256 bytes for ico.svg (an icon is needed for PWA functionality)

- - 900 bytes for an index.html with a default basic structure
+## Note:
+ - *`npm:prod`* will be beneficial only if there is enough JS source supplied for compression.
+ - PWA functionallity can be tested only with a secure (https) connection.

-Regarding the icon - it needs to be at least 144x144 pixels in size minimum.
+ - the icon needs to be at least 144x144 pixels in size.
 Using the PNG format will provide no less than 500 bytes image, so the SVG format remains best in terms of compression.